bazelbuild/bazel-website/roadmaps/configuration.md

 <span class="etabox">paused</span>**Deprecate and remove `--cpu` and related flags**
 <span class="notstartedstatus">NOT STARTED</span>

-* This is an aspirational goal that falls out of migrating all rule sets to platforms.
+* This is an aspirational goal that falls out of migrating all rules to platforms.

 ### Efficiency